Gunnstein/fatpack/README.rst

 -----

-The package provides classes and functions for rainflow cycle counting, defining endurance curves and racetrack filtering.
+The package provides classes and functions for rainflow cycle counting, defining endurance curves, mean and compressive stress range correction and racetrack filtering.
 The code example below shows how fatigue damage can be calculated:

 .. code:: python